kiosk404/kiosk404-blog/content/about/index.md

 # Profile

-I'am a automation software undergraduate in China :panda_face:, Computer enthusiast, since many years ago (Maybe since 19 year), I did a lot of embedded software development in college, but I did more Python and Linux。
+I'am a automation software undergraduate in China :panda_face:, Computer enthusiast, since many years ago (Maybe since 2019), I did a lot of embedded software development in college, but I did more Python and Linux。

 Now, I'am a gopher。